 The basic hamburger don't cut it for you?
 Find the city's best burgers in this droolworthy list

 Wagyu beef, fried chicken, pulled pork, portobello mushroom, and even vegan options – lucky for burger connoisseurs in Singapore, this city has the lot.
 We gave into all the cravings and sank our teeth into a whole lotta burgers to compile this epic list.
-Eat your way through Singapore’s best, from classic burgers at affordable restaurants to splurge-worthy works of art at new restaurants in Singapore.
+Eat your way through Singapore’s best burgers, from classics at affordable restaurants to splurge-worthy works of art at new restaurants in Singapore.

 25 Degrees Burgers & Liquor Bar